-Note: Based on Q3 2020 Moody's adjusted data Source: Moody's Financial Metrics
+Note: Based on year-end 2020 Moody's adjusted data Source: Moody's Financial Metrics

-Sparebanken Sor's loan book is dominated by retail loans, mostly in the form of mortgages, which represent around 66% of the gross loan book as of September 2020, an asset class that has been more resilient historically with lower default levels.
-We consider the bank's low average loan-to-value (LTV) of approximately 57% for mortgages to be a mitigating factor to a potential fall in house prices.
+Sparebanken Sor's loan book is dominated by retail mortgages, representing around 66% of the gross loan book as of March 2021, which has been resilient historically with low default levels.
+We consider the bank's low average loan-to-value (LTV) of approximately 56% for mortgages to be a mitigating factor to a potential fall in house prices.

-However, the bank has also significant concentration to the real-estate and construction sectors at around 22% of gross loans as of September 2020, which poses downside risks to future loan book performance in case there is any material reduction in property prices in the region.
-We note that majority of the bank's total outstanding impairments come from its corporate exposures, of which over half relate to either the real estate development and building & construction sectors, or to the property management sector, indicating their inherently higher credit risk profile.
+However, the bank has also significant concentration to the real-estate and construction sectors at around 22% of gross loans as of March 2021, which poses downside risks to future loan book performance in case there is any material reduction in property prices in the region.
+We note that majority of the bank's total outstanding impairments come from its corporate exposures, of which over half relate to either the property management sector or the real estate development and building & construction sectors demonstrating their higher credit risk profile.